 I loved the gritty, colonial city of Leon.
 I loved exploring the island of Ometepe situated in the middle of a massive lake.
 Granada was a great colonial town and was filled with things to do.

-Even the sleepy little town of San Juan del Sur was fun.
+Even the sleepy little surf town of San Juan del Sur was fun.

 I felt like there was a huge concentration of great places to go within a relatively small area, and all of it was surprisingly affordable.

-What I Liked: The beautiful landscape, friendly people, cheap prices, and sheer amount of things to see and do.
+What I Liked: The beautiful landscape, friendly people, low prices, and the sheer amount of things to see and do.

-What I Didn’t Like: The food is fairly underwhelming and repetitive (if you’re eating where the locals eat, rather than more upscale touristy places), but that is somewhat of a common issue throughout the region.
+What I Didn’t Like: The food is fairly underwhelming and repetitive (if you’re eating where the locals eat, rather than in more upscale touristy places), but that is somewhat of a common issue throughout the area.